The Wahoo Elemnt Rival review TL;DR: a great tri-watch packed with sports features aimed at hardcore athletes that's surprisingly comfortable to wear.

 Information on the screen is presented in a fantastically crisp fashion and the simplicity of the watch face itself goes to show how performance focussed it is.
 As lovely as the bespoke Garmin watch faces are, they are often difficult to read and end up looking a bit tacky.

 Alas, there are a couple of issues I had during my time testing the watch and they mainly revolved around strength training.
 For a start, the watch doesn’t track reps, effort or other important workout metrics and the built-in heart rate sensor is particularly poor when gripping a dumbbell or barbell.
-It will often drop out and not give a true reflection of overall effort.
+It will often drop out and not give a true reflection of the overall effort.

 Similarly, and something I mentioned earlier in the review, it’s really easy to accidentally pause a workout when hauling dumbbells around due to the placement of the main button.
 I found myself locking the screen every time I started a strength workout to save the hassle.